 In the traditional sound recording industry model, the value chain was dominated by the major record labels, which controlled the entire process,- from selection of performing artists to promotion, through rights management, manufacturing and distribution deals with wholesalers and retailers.
 Today, the viability of this traditional value chain is threatened by new digital technology, consumer habits and changes in the distribution chain.
-Principal among the challenges facing the industry is the now-entrenched habit of the core sound recording demographic (12 -34) - long the most intensive consumers - to illegally access and download music videos.
+Principal among the challenges facing the industry is the now-entrenched habit of the core sound recording demographic (12 -34) - long the most intensive consumers - to illegally access and download music and music videos.

-&lt;sup>45 For example, Shania Twain's decision to live in Switzerland.
-Or Joni Mitchell fleeing to Paris to escape "the starmaking machinery behind the popular song" (see www.socan.ca/jsp/en/news\events/feature\stories/Canucks.jsp).
+45 For example, Shania Twain's decision to live in Switzerland.
+Or Joni Mitchell fleeing to Paris to escape "the starmaking machinery behind the popular song" (see www.socan.ca/jsp/en/news_events/feature_stories/Canucks.jsp).

-&lt;sup>46 Interview with a major
+46 Interview with a major